 The NWDAF shall notify the result of the analytics to the consumer as specified in clause 6.4.3.

 NWDAF collects the network data from AF (directly or via NEF) and from other 5GC NF(s) in order to calculate and provide statistics and predictions on the observed service experience to a consumer NF or to OAM.
-When the AF provides Service Experience Information and the Target of Analytics Reporting is one or more UE ID(s), the AF may also provide a Service Experience Contribution Weight with each UE's Service Experience value.
-The Service Experience Contribution Weight is determined by the AF and indicates the relative importance of each UE's Service Experience.
+When the NWDAF collects input data from AF for the Service Experience Information and the Target of Analytics Reporting is one or more UE ID(s), the NWDAF may ask the AF to also provide a Service Experience Contribution Weight with the Service Experience value of each UE.
+The Service Experience Contribution Weight is determined by the AF and indicates the relative importance of the Service Experience of each UE.
 The NWDAF may use the Service Experience Contribution Weight(s) to calculate and provide statistics, confidence values, and predictions on the observed service experience to a consumer NF or to OAM.

 NOTE 2: The relative importance of that is conveyed in the Service Experience Contribution Weights is used to indicate the relative importance of the Service Experience value (i.e. MOS).
 For example, it might be that one the Service Experience of one UE is not very important because the UE is an infrequent user of the service, or the UE does not use all features that are associated with the service.
 Whereas another UE might be considered important because the UE is a frequent user of the service or a user who uses many features that are associated with the service.